dddrrreee/cs240lx-22spr/labs/12-verilog-blink/README.md

-# Getting started with Verilog
+# Getting started with Verilog by Zach

 First check out the [Prelab](PRELAB.md) for instructions for installation and the SystemVerilog document.